-- Sales Events MUST be reported to each applicable Carrier you are representing. - Each Carrier has their own process and time-frame requirements Make sure you know how/ when to report your events. - If an event must be cancelled, know each Carriers process and time-frame requirements. - If cancelled within the minimum required time-frame, a representative should still be present to notify potential attendees of the cancellation (stay at least a half an hour past the scheduled start time). - Gifts, Snacks, or any promotional items must not exceed the "Nominal Gift" limit of \$15. - Sign-in Sheets must be optional. - Cannot require attendees to provide contact information. - Sales Events in Healthcare settings are permitted in common areas such as hospital or nursing home cafeterias or community, recreational, or conference rooms. - o In Pharmacies, you must be "outside" of the areas where individuals wait for services from or interact with pharmacy providers and/or obtain medications (typically at least 15 ft away from the counter)
+- Sales Events MUST be reported to each applicable Carrier you are representing. - Each Carrier has their own process and time-frame requirements Make sure you know how/ when to report your events. - If an event must be cancelled, know each Carriers process and time-frame requirements. - If cancelled within the minimum required time-frame, a representative should still be present to notify potential attendees of the cancellation (stay at least a half an hour past the scheduled start time). - Gifts, Snacks, or any promotional items must not exceed the "Nominal Gift" limit of \$15. - Sign-in Sheets must be optional. - Cannot require attendees to provide contact information. - Sales Events in Healthcare settings are permitted in common areas such as hospital or nursing home cafeterias or community, recreational, or conference rooms. - In Pharmacies, you must be "outside" of the areas where individuals wait for services from or interact with pharmacy providers and/or obtain medications (typically at least 15 ft away from the counter)

-EDUCATIONAL VS SALES EVENTS - DO'S AND DON'TS:
+EDUCATIONAL VS. SALES EVENTS - DO'S AND DON'TS

-ACTIVITY EDUCATIONAL SALES

-File With CMS (via the applicable Carrier/s) No Required

-Host Event at a Public Venue Required Required

-Conduct Lead Generating Activities Yes Yes

-Distribute/Collect Enrollment Applications No Yes

-Distribute/Collect SOA Forms for a Later Meeting Yes Yes

-Provide Business Cards Yes Yes

-Distribute Marketing Materials No Yes

-Discuss Plans Offered No Yes

-Distribute Sales/Plan Materials No Yes

-Provide Giveaways displaying agent Contact Info Yes Yes

-Provide Gift Cards/Certs, Cash, etc. as giveaways No No

-Meals Allowed Yes No

-Snacks Allowed Yes Yes

-Nominal Gifts Allowed Yes Yes

-Nominal gift value of \$15 Retail Value Limit Applies Yes Yes

-Restrict Event Admission No No

-^{}Even though Educational Events are not filed with CMS, some carriers require them to be reported with them.
+DO'S AND DON'TS AT AGENT HOSTED EVENTS EDUCATIONAL ACTIVITY SALES File With CMS (via the applicable Carrier/s) No Required Host Event at a Public Venue Required Required Conduct Lead Generating Activities Yes Yes Distribute/Collect Enrollment Applications No Yes Distribute/Collect SOA Forms for a Later Yes Yes Meeting Provide Business Cards Yes Yes No Distribute Marketing Materials Yes Discuss Plans Offered No Yes Distribute Sales/Plan Materials No Yes Provide Giveaways displaying agent Contact Yes Yes Info Provide Gift Cards/Certs, Cash, etc. as No No giveaways Meals Allowed Yes No Snacks Allowed Yes Yes Nominal Gifts Allowed Yes Yes Nominal gift value of \$15 Retail Value Limit Yes Yes Applies Restrict Event Admission No No Provide educational materials on healthcare Yes Yes topics Even though Educational Events are not filed with CMS, some carriers require them to be reported with them.
 Be aware of carrier specific.

-HOW TO REPORT A SALES EVENT:
+HOW TO REPORT A SALES EVENT